-Section 2.3 How can you get a long-term supply of drugs?
+Section 2.4 How can you get a long-term supply of drugs?

-When you get a long-term supply of drugs, your cost sharing may be lower.
-The plan offers a way to get a long-term supply (also called an "extended supply") of "maintenance" drugs on our plan's Drug List.
+The plan offers two ways to get a long-term supply (also called an extended supply) of maintenance drugs on our plan's "Drug List."
 (Maintenance drugs are drugs that you take on a regular basis, for a chronic or long-term medical condition.)
+You may order this supply through mail order (see Section 2.3) or you may go to a retail pharmacy.

-1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
+- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
 Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
-You can also call Member Services for more information (phone numbers are printed on the back cover of this booklet).
+You can also call Member Services for more information. - 2.
+You may also receive maintenance drugs through our mail-order program.
+See Section 2.3 for more information.

-Section 2.4 When can you use a pharmacy that is not in the plan's network?
+Section 2.5 When can you use a pharmacy that is not in the plan's network?